 In order to limit your downside risk, a popular way to hedge is to choose positively correlated pairs and take positions in opposite directions.

 The forex market and available platforms on which you trade are some of the most advanced market technologies available.
-With a high speed internet, traders can access cutting edge technology which allows them to tap into the vast market and trade high volumes quickly.
+With high-speed internet, traders can access cutting-edge technology which allows them to tap into the vast market and trade high volumes quickly.
 Automation is also readily available and can be setup on just about any platform.

 Before you’re 100% ready to jump into the market with real money, you can trade as much as you want on a demo account.
 This opportunity allows traders to fine-tune their trading skills to the point where they’re absolutely ready to make waves in the market.

-If you trade forex with a fully funded account and achieve sustained wins on trades, your skill will be rewarded with an ever growing account and access to large amounts of capital.
-Trading forex in this manner offers the possibility of exponential account growth.
+If you trade forex with a fully funded account and achieve sustained wins on trades, your skill will be rewarded with an ever-growing account and access to large amounts of capital.
+Trading forex in this manner offers the opportunity for exponential account growth.

 Being part of a community is a great way to get feedback for new ideas as well as an unbiased look at your past trading.
 A trading community also helps if you’re feeling lonely from trading solo all the time.
 It can be very helpful to talk to other people who are in a similar position.

 A quick Google search reveals no shortage of resources related to educating and improving your performance as a trader.
 However, make sure to do your due diligence before settling on an education program.
-For as many great resources there are, there are plenty which offer far more than they can deliver.
+For as many great resources there are, there are plenty that offers far more than they can deliver.

 Taking many of the above points all together, it’s clear that the conditions available to forex traders are some of the most friendly in the trading industry.
-The freedom, potential for growth, and access to capital, all make the conditions for trading forex trader friendly.
+The freedom, potential for growth, and access to capital, all make the conditions for limitless forex opportunities.

-Now that we’ve laid out all of the opportunities, it’s time to acknowledge the risk involved.
+Now that we’ve laid out every forex opportunity, it’s time to acknowledge the risk involved.